metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 > - **centos_install_requirements.sh**

-> This script enables the `epel` and `tripleo` (current-tripleo) repositories where several packages are installed: `dnf`, `ansible`, `wget`, `python3` and python related packages such as `python-virtualbmc` from tripleo repository.
+> This script enables `epel` and `tripleo` (current-tripleo) repositories where several packages are installed: `dnf`, `ansible`, `wget`, `python3` and python related packages such as `python-virtualbmc` from tripleo repository.

 > note "Note"
 > Notice that _SELinux_ is set to _permissive_ and an OS update is triggered, which will cause several packages to be upgraded since there are newer packages in the tripleo repositories (mostly python related) than in the rest of enabled repositories.
 > At this point, the container runtime is also installed.
 Note that by setting the variable `CONTAINER_RUNTIME` defined in [common.sh](#commonsh) is possible to choose between docker and podman, which is the default for CentOS.
-Remember that this behaviour can be overwriten in your config file.
+Remember that this behaviour can be overwritten in your config file.

 Once the specific requirements for the elected operating system are accomplished, the download of several external artifacts is executed.
 Actually _minikube_, _kubectl_ and _kustomize_ are downloaded from the internet.
 Notice that the version of Kustomize and Kubernetes are defined by `KUSTOMIZE_VERSION` and `KUBERNETES_VERSION` variables inside [common.sh](#commonsh), but minikube is always downloading the latest version available.